 The Laura Brennan Award

 The Irish Society of Gynaecological Oncology (ISGO) wished to acknowledge Laura’s outstanding achievement in boosting the vaccine uptake in her lifetime.
 In conjunction with the ISGO committee, The Laura Brennan Award was born.
 The inaugural event took place in Belfast in November 2018 where Laura was acknowledged for her contribution.
-With Laura, it was decided that the Laura Brennan Award would be presented on an annual basis by the ISGO to a patient or member of the public as a recognition of outstanding achievement in the areas of gynaecological oncology patient advocacy and or patient and public involvement (PPI) in research.
+With Laura, it was decided that the Laura Brennan Award would be presented on an annual basis by the ISGO to a patient, organisation or member of the public as a recognition of outstanding achievement in the areas of gynaecological oncology patient advocacy and or patient and public involvement (PPI) in research.

 Guidelines for The Laura Brennan Award